Mach-Hommy: Career

 Mach-Hommy first received widespread attention after the release of his 2016 album, H.B.O.
 (Haitian Body Odor), which he sold via Instagram.
 Mach pressed only 187 copies of the H.B.O.
 CD and sold them for $300 apiece, before eventually uploading the album to SoundCloud in 2017.
-He released numerous other albums in the following years, many of which were sold at high prices through services like Bandcamp and never released on streaming services.
+He released numerous other albums in the following years through services such as Bandcamp, many of which were never released on streaming services.
+One such album was 2017's The G.A.T... (or The G.A.T.
+(The Gospel According To...)), which attracted particular attention from collectors as it was only made available as a vinyl record priced at $999.
+The album sold at auction in November 2025 for $24,400.

 In 2021, Mach-Hommy released his album Pray for Haiti on most streaming services.
 Mach stated that he would donate his share of profits from the album to the Pray for Haiti Trust Fund, a charity he established to fund educational services and institutions in Haiti.
 Pray for Haiti also brought Mach a greater level of attention from the music press, with Pitchfork honoring the album with a "Best New Music" award and Rolling Stone describing it as "a modern hip-hop classic".

 Mach-Hommy has intermittently associated with the Griselda Records label.
 Though Mach was once considered part of the Griselda collective, he separated from them after a falling-out with Westside Gunn, and as of 2017 Mach-Hommy was unaffiliated with the label.
 Mach and Gunn eventually reconciled in late 2020, as Westside Gunn served as an executive producer of Pray for Haiti.

+On May 17, 2024, Mach-Hommy independently released #Richaxxhaitian.
+The album contained features from Kaytranada, 03 Greedo, Roc Marciano, and Black Thought, among others.
+The album received positive reviews from critics.

 Personal life

-In an interview with Billboard.com, Mach stated that he was fluent in the majority of the Romance languages.
+In an interview with Billboard, Mach stated that he speaks every Romance language.
+He is also an avid fisher and hunter.

 Influences

 Mach-Hommy cites a wide range of writers as influential upon him, including William Shakespeare, Chinua Achebe, George Orwell, Lorraine Hansberry, Fyodor Dostoevsky, and Dante.
 He also cites political and philosophical thinkers such as Malcolm X, C. L. R. James, Thomas Aquinas, and Friedrich Nietzsche.
+He cites Prodigy and Mobb Deep as musical influences.